ocapn/ocapn/implementation-guide/Implementation Guide.md

 ### Alisha's handoff of Carol's gallery to Ben

-Going back to the initial story of Alisha who's wanting to give a reference to Carol's gallery to Ben, each on their own node, let's look at how this handoff works in practice.
-Alisha's node initially creates a gift ID and sends a messsage to Carol's bootstrap object to deposit the gift:
+Going back to the initial story of Alisha who's wanting to give a reference to Carol's gallery to Ben, each on their own peer, let's look at how this handoff works in practice.
+Alisha's peer initially creates a gift ID and sends a messsage to Carol's bootstrap object to deposit the gift:

 ```
 ;; Assuming the robot gallery object is exported by Carol at position 4.
 <op:deliver-only (desc:export 0) ['deposit-gift 5 (desc:export 4)]
 ```

-Alisha then sends a message to Ben on node B, the message is following the CapTP convention of message invocation so it's a list with the first item being a symbol to describe the method and then the rest being the arguments, in this case this would be the method "send-robot-photos" and the argument being the reference to carol's robot gallery.
-Of course, this reference is on Node C (Carol's node) so instead of the normal import/export reference, it's the signed `(desc:handoff-give`):
+Alisha then sends a message to Ben on peer B, the message is following the CapTP convention of message invocation so it's a list with the first item being a symbol to describe the method and then the rest being the arguments, in this case this would be the method "send-robot-photos" and the argument being the reference to carol's robot gallery.
+Of course, this reference is on Peer C (Carol's peer) so instead of the normal import/export reference, it's the signed `(desc:handoff-give`):

 ```
 <op:deliver-only (desc:export 5)